elukuro/goheru-markdown-blog-react/src/article/27-javascript-object.md

 ---
 title: "Understanding Javascript Object"
-date: "21 January 2022"
+date: "22 January 2022"
 ---

-Object in javascript are similar with arrays, the able to store multiple value, however the difference is object doesn't have indexed positions like arrays and second difference is object give a name to every value that you store.
+Object in javascript are similar with arrays, they able to store multiple value, however the difference is object don't have indexed positions like arrays and object give a name to every value that you store.

 ## Analogy of object

-Object in javascript have similarity with object in real life, imagine a car, it has property and also behaviors.
+Object in javascript has similarity with object in real life it has property and behaviors.

-For instance car property is :
+Car property will be something like:

 - Brand
 - Model